-When you understand the qualities of each type of leather, it is much easier to choose the right pair based on your job or the task you’ll be using them for.
+When you understand each type of leather’s qualities, it is much easier to choose the right pair based on your job or the task you’ll use them for.

-- Cowhide.
-Most leather gloves are made of cowhide leather.
+- Cowhide – Most leather gloves are made of cowhide leather.
 Due to its heat resistance and resistance to abrasion, it is great for a wide variety of jobs.
-Cowhide leather gloves are especially useful in the utility field (electricians, journeymen or linemen), ranching and a variety of jobs around the home.
+Cowhide leather gloves are especially useful in the utility field (electricians, journeymen, or linemen), ranching, and various jobs around the home.

-- Goatskin.
-Goatskin is a very flexible leather and if it’s thin (which they can do to it in the manufacturing process by shaving it down), it offers you a higher level of dexterity than cowhide.
-It’s not the best choice for winter use since it doesn’t retain heat as well, but it is usually cheaper than cowhide leather and quite durable.
+- Goatskin – Goatskin is a very flexible leather, and if it’s thin (which they can do to it in the manufacturing process by shaving it down), it offers you a higher level of dexterity than cowhide.
+It’s not the best choice for winter use since it doesn’t retain heat, but it is usually cheaper than cowhide leather and quite durable.

-This helps keep the costs down but also offers higher abrasion resistance to cotton gloves that wouldn’t otherwise be resistant.
+- Mixed Materials – Some leather gloves only have leather on certain parts, such as the palm, fingers, and knuckles.
+This helps keep the costs down and offers higher abrasion resistance to cotton gloves that wouldn’t otherwise be resistant.
 Many use these for gardening or light home improvement jobs.

 Think About the Fit

 The amount of dexterity you need will dictate the type of fit you need.
-A looser fit is more comfortable but doesn’t allow you to feel the objects you are handling as well.
-A tighter glove will allow you to feel objects but if the material is too thin, they won’t be very puncture resistant and will probably wear out more quickly.
+A looser fit is more comfortable but doesn’t allow you to feel the objects you are handling.
+A tighter glove will allow you to feel objects, but if the material is too thin, it won’t be very puncture resistant and will probably wear out more quickly.

 The more delicate the task, the tighter the fit should be.